colinmorris/xscreensaver-text-toys/README.md

 I recommend being careful to avoid accidentally including directories containing external libraries - this is meant to be a showcase of your *own* shortcomings.

 Source extensions and naughty words can be customized in todos.sh.
+You may also want to fiddle with the params passed to grep (for instance, you may want case insensivity, or more or fewer lines of context).

+The command to enter for the Program field in `screensaver-demo` is:

+    bash /<path>/<to>/todos.sh <sourcedirectory>...

+Alternatively, you might like to put a space-separated list of source directories in a file somewhere and use a command like

+    cat /<path>/<to>/mysources.txt | xargs bash /<path>/<to>/todos.sh

+(I really can't think of a better way to do this...)

 Requirements
 ============